Holographic approach to compact stars and their binary mergers: Transport in compact stars

 For a fluid in equilibrium or in a steady state, the forces acting on it have to be compensated in such a way that the net acceleration of its components vanishes.
 In this case the conductivity consists solely of the incoherent contribution, which produces transport through purely diffusive processes.
 Denoting the temperature gradient as $\zeta_i=-\nabla_i T/T$ the no-force condition on a relativistic isotropic fluid reads

-Since the electric and thermal gradients are not independent, it would be redundant to discuss themoelectric conductivities.
+Since the electric and thermal gradients are not independent, it would be redundant to discuss thermoelectric conductivities.
 The electric and heat currents are proportional to the electric field and temperature gradient

 with electric and heat conductivities that in an isotropic relativistic fluid take the forms

 The values of the electric and heat currents can be read of from fluxes that remain constant along the holographic radial direction.
 Assuming the electric field and temperature gradient both point along the $x$ direction, the fluxes associated to each current are